Lemoncode/github-actions-playground/02-multiple-target-environments/readme.md

 # Multiple Environments

-Some times our code must runon different target versions.
+Some times our code must run on different target versions.
 GitHub Actions has a feature that is pretty handy for this kind of situations `matrix strategy`.

 > A `matrix strategy` lets you use variables in a single job definition to automatically create multiple job runs that are based on the combinations of the variables.
 For example, you can use a matrix strategy to test your code in multiple versions of a language or on multiple operating systems.